-The cabbage soup diet is a fad diet that requires its users to eat cabbage soup several times a day for seven days.
-On the plan, you can also eat a few other low-calorie foods—like any fruit (except bananas), beef, vegetables, and skim milk—on specific days.
+The cabbage soup diet is a diet that makes its followers to eat cabbage soup a few times a day for one week.
+On the diet, you can as well consume a few other low-calorie foods—like any fruit (but not bananas), beef, vegetables, and skim milk—on particular days.

-As a result of the diet, your calorie count will drop so that you reach the calorie deficit needed for weight loss.
+As an outcome of the diet, your calorie intake will decrease so that you reach the calorie shortage necessary for weight loss.

 The diet promises a 10-pound weight loss by the end of the week.
-But it is unclear how many dieters actually stay on the diet long enough to enjoy that result.
+But it is unknown how many dieters in reality follow the diet long enough to reach that outcome.

-This restrictive program has been popular among dieters for years, but its origins are unknown.
-It became popular in the 1980s and has been called Military Cabbage Soup, TJ Miracle Soup Diet, and Russian Peasant Diet, among other names.
+This strict diet has been popular among dieters for years, but its origins are unknown.
+It became widespread in the 1980s and has been called Military Cabbage Soup, TJ Miracle Soup Diet, and Russian Peasant Diet, among other names.

 How It Works

-The cabbage soup diet comes in a few different versions, but the basic premise is a recipe for homemade, fat-free cabbage soup and a list of specific, low-calorie foods to eat on different days in addition to the soup.
+The cabbage soup diet has several various versions, but the basic premise is a recipe for homemade, fat-free cabbage soup and a list of particular, low-calorie foods to eat on various days in addition to the soup.

 The basic soup recipe includes a head of cabbage, canned tomatoes, onions, garlic, and other vegetables, along with broth, water, or tomato juice.
-The diet lasts for one week.
-Every day you will consume multiple bowls of cabbage soup and the allotted foods for that day.
+The diet lasts for 7 days.
+Every day you will eat several portions of cabbage soup and the allotted foods for that day.

-It is not recommended to stay on the plan for more than seven days.
-If you have success on the diet and want to repeat it, experts suggest you wait two weeks between cycles.
+It is not advised to keep to the diet for more than a week.
+If you have success on the diet and wish to repeat it, specialists recommend you to hold on two weeks between cycles.

-Since soup recipes vary, there isn’t one standard set of nutrition facts for cabbage soup, but on average, a bowl has about 50 to 100 calories.
-If you use a specific recipe, you can use a recipe analyzer to get a complete set of nutritional data.
+Since soup recipes differ, there isn’t one standard set of nutrition facts for cabbage soup, but on average, a bowl has about 50 to 100 calories.
+If you use a particular recipe, you can use a recipe analyzer to get a complete set of nutritional data.

-The good news, however, is that because the soup is made with plenty of vegetables, you’ll get a few grams of fiber in each bowl—approximate 3 to 5 grams—which can help you to stay fuller longer.
-Most recipes also provide a bit of protein (about 5 grams), roughly 13 grams of carbohydrate, and only about 1 gram of fat.
+The good news, nevertheless, is that because the soup is made with a lot of vegetables, you’ll get a few grams of fiber in each portion—about 3 to 5 grams—which can help you to stay fuller longer.
+Most recipes also include a bit of protein (about 5 grams), roughly 13 grams of carbohydrate, and only about 1 gram of fat.